Q. Can I use timber (hardwood) chopping boards or must I use plastic boards?

 Whether wooden or plastic chopping boards are used, it is essential that they are in good condition.
 Deeply scored chopping boards are more difficult to clean and can harbour harmful microorganisms which can contaminate food.
 They should be re-planed or, if this is not an option, they should be thrown away and replaced by new boards.

-Q. How do I clean my heavy timber chopping board?
+Q. How do I clean and disinfect my chopping board?